awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 ## AWS KMS Condition Keys<a name="conditions-kms"></a>

 AWS KMS provides an additional set of predefined condition keys that you can use in key policies and IAM policies\.
 These condition keys are specific to AWS KMS\.
-For example, you can use the `kms:EncryptionContext` condition key to require a particular [encryption context](encryption-context.md) when controlling access to a KMS customer master key \(CMK\)\.
+For example, you can use the `kms:EncryptionContext` condition key to require a particular [encryption context](encryption-context.md) when controlling access to an AWS KMS customer master key \(CMK\)\.

 The following topics describe each AWS KMS condition key and include example policy statements that demonstrate policy syntax\.